Ami Organics IPO fully subscribed on Day 1 | Business

 Ami Organics IPO fully subscribed on Day 1

-The initial public offer of specialty chemicals maker Ami Organics was fully subscribed within the first few hours on the opening day on Wednesday.
+The initial public offer of specialty chemicals maker Ami Organics was fully subscribed within the first few hours on the opening day on Wednesday and closed with 1.90 times subscription.
 The companys initial public offer IPO has a fresh issue of up to Rs 200 crore and an offer for sale of up to 60,59,600 equity shares.

 - Country: